 - ELL educators have deep expertise around supporting students' language development, identifying important language for content lessons, and differentiating instruction.
 They also have a holistic picture of ELLs' educational and social-emotional backgrounds.
 ELL teachers bring another lens to what classroom teachers are seeing, Ms. Padilla says, which can stimulate their ideas of how to address an issue.

-For Ms. Padilla, establishing this respect and trust is one of the greatest challenges for a co-teaching team.
+Ms. Padilla also notes that sharing some positive feedback about some admirable skills or qualities is an effective way to build rapport, especially because establishing this respect and trust is one of the greatest challenges for a co-teaching team.
 "For example," she recalls, "when I was a classroom teacher, I didn't really understand what the resource teachers did.
 I thought, 'Oh, it's easy they just come in and help.'
 I never really had to think through the different dynamics, and because I wasn't going into other teachers' classrooms, I didn't realize that the resource teachers had to work with other teachers differently.

 "At the same time, it's also easy for resource teachers to come in and say, 'I know what to do for these kids, and I know how to do it here.'
 But it's not always the case, and the ELL specialist needs to be looking for ways to provide support that can benefit all students in the room."